airbytehq/airbyte/docs/operator-guides/contact-support.md

 ## Airbyte Cloud Support

 If you have questions about connector setup, error resolution, or want to report a bug, Airbyte Support is available to assist you.
-We recommend checking [our documentation](https://docs.airbyte.com/) and searching our [Help Center](https://support.airbyte.com/hc/en-us) before opening a support ticket.
+We recommend first checking [our documentation](https://docs.airbyte.com/) and searching our [Help Center](https://support.airbyte.com/hc/en-us) before opening a support ticket.

 If you couldn't find the information you need in our docs or Help Center, open a ticket within the Airbyte Cloud platform by selecting the "Support" icon in the lower left navigation bar.
 Alternatively, you can submit a ticket through our [Help Center](https://support.airbyte.com/hc/en-us) by completing an Airbyte Cloud Support Request.